betrri/AdvancedRobotics/README.md

 ### Question 1.
 How to implement a reactive obstacle avoidance on Elfin joint pace controller?
-potential fields determined in task space, control given in joint space. have to determine how the repulsive potentials affect the torque command given to the controller
+potential fields determined in task space, control given in joint space.

+have to determine how the repulsive potentials affect the torque command given to the controller

 ![alt text](https://github.com/betrri/AdvancedRobotics/blob/master/torquecontrol_potential.png)

+### Question 2.
+Implement the joint limits as potential field: this can be artificial limit